Everything Employers Need to Know about Maternity Leave

 Pregnant woman reading about maternity pay and other maternity procedures such as parental leave in her contract

-The correct notice is at least 15 weeks before the expected week of childbirth (EWC).
-When an employee notifies you of their pregnancy, they must provide the baby’s due date, as well as the date they want to start their maternity leave.
+The correct notice must be given at least 15 weeks before the expected week of childbirth (EWC).
+When an employee provides this notice of their pregnancy, they must provide the baby’s due date and the date they want to start their maternity leave.

 To qualify for Statutory Maternity Pay, employees must have continuously worked for you for at least 26 weeks prior to their qualifying week (i.e. the 15th week before the EWC) and: